MohamedEssam-900009/to_do_app/README.md

 4. Run `flutter pub get` to install dependencies.
 5. Connect a device or start an emulator.
 6. Run `flutter run` to start the app on your device or emulator.

-## Usage

-1. Once the app is running on your device or emulator, you'll see the todo app interface.
-2. Use the provided input fields and buttons to add, update, or delete tasks.
-3. Explore different features like filtering and searching to manage your tasks efficiently.

-## Contributing

-Contributions are welcome!
-If you find any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.

-## License

-[insert license here, e.g., MIT License]

-## Acknowledgements

-[mention any acknowledgements, e.g., credit any third-party libraries or resources used]

-## Contact

-For any inquiries or feedback, please contact [mohamed.essam900009@gmail.com].